18xx introduction

 The Rust Performance Book lists a number of different profilers.

-I have used cargo-flamegraph and perf to profile navig18xx
+I have used cargo-flamegraph and perf to profile navig18xx.

-) the majority of time was being spent determining whether pairs of paths had any conflicts or could be operated together.
+This allowed me to identify that when finding the optimal pairing of trains to routes (Trains::select_routes) the majority of time was being spent determining whether pairs of paths had any conflicts or could be operated together.

 This analysis can be reproduced with the following steps: